Specnote

 Connect Specnote's automatic verification to this repository's GitHub Actions.
 1) Use the specnote_get_ci_workflow tool to get the workflow file contents and save them to .github/workflows/specnote-verify.yml (specId is ""; use standard mode if there's a deploy/staging address, or local mode if there's only a local dev server).
 2) Use the specnote_issue_ci_token tool to issue a CI-only token.
 3) Register the issued token as the GitHub repository secret SPECNOTE_TOKEN — if the gh CLI is available, use gh secret set SPECNOTE_TOKEN; if not, guide me to the repository → Settings → Secrets and variables → Actions path.
 4) If a verification target address (staging/preview) is needed, ask me, then register it with gh variable set SPECNOTE_TARGET_URL.
 5) Commit and push the workflow file, and tell me what you connected.

-Replace <my project ID> with this project's ID.
+Replace <my workspace ID> with this workspace's ID.
 If AI asks, just tell it.
-(If you copy from the "CI integration" card on the test-run tab, the project ID is already filled in.)
+(If you copy from the "CI integration" card on the Run tests tab, the workspace ID is already filled in.)

 Connect it by hand

-If you'd rather connect it yourself, here are the steps.
+If you'd rather do it by hand without the button, here are the steps.

 1. Issue a token — issue a CI-only token from My Page → MCP connection.
 This token is the key that starts verification.

 2. Create the workflow file — create a .github/workflows/specnote-verify.yml file in your repository.
-Its contents come straight from the specnote_get_ci_workflow tool in the AI prompt above, already filled with your project's values.
+Its contents come straight from the specnote_get_ci_workflow tool in the AI prompt above, already filled with your workspace's values.

 3. Register the secret — in GitHub repository → Settings → Secrets and variables → Actions, register the token you just issued as a secret named SPECNOTE_TOKEN.